-NSOAS kindly provides the HSCAT level 1b data which are used as input for the OSI SAF wind products.
+NSOAS kindly provides the HSCAT level 1b data and ISRO kindly provides the OSCAT level 1b data which are used as input for the OSI SAF wind products.
 We are grateful to Jean Bidlot of ECMWF for helping us with the buoy data retrieval and quality control.